 Most people become lawyers because they want to help people.
 Sometimes, however, they get pulled into giant law firm machines that are more concerned about their bottom lines than their clients.
 Suddenly, these attorneys are less concerned about being good lawyers than they are about being good business people.
 You should seek an attorney who is still connected to the reasons that he or she went to law school in the first place: to help people.

 I am proud to say that The O’Sullivan Law Firm achieves all of these expectations for our clients.
-If you have any questions, or would like to talk to me about your case, contact us today.
+If you have any questions or would like to talk to us about your case, contact us today.

 Why You Need Underinsured Motorist Coverage Today! — Most people believe they have “full-coverage” auto insurance but in reality, they have the bare minimum required by law.